 - Most commonly occurs at the shoulders and hips

-- May also involve the arms and legs but does not affect muscles of the eyes and those that help you breathe and swallow
+- May also involve the arms and legs, but does not affect muscles of the eyes and muscles that help with breathing and swallowing

 - May occur on awakening

 - Occurs on and off

 - Usually lasts 1 to 2 hours, but may last up to an entire day

 - Eating potassium-rich foods or taking medicines that contain potassium

 The health care provider may suspect hyperPP based on a family history of the disorder.
 Other clues to the disorder are muscle weakness symptoms that come and go with normal or high results of a potassium test .

 This test measures the amount of potassium in the fluid portion (serum) of the blood.
 Potassium (K+) helps nerves and muscles communicate.
 It also ...